A week long expedition in East Greenland led by polar explorer Vilborg Arna.

 Sailing in the amazing wild nature of Scoresby Sund

-and climbing the spectacular Stauning Alps.
+and trekking in the spectacular Stauning Alps.

 A true exploration of highest degree!

-Climb the Stauning Alps
+Trek in the Stauning Alps

 A real challenge with stunning views.